salilbhise/WatchThis/README.md

 ## WatchThis!

-An application using JSON data from [The Movie DB](https://www.themoviedb.org/documentation/api) API that helps users choose a Movie or TV Show quickly and efficiently based off answers provided in a fun little survey.
-We take the trouble out of finding something to watch when it's time to #netflixandchill.
+An application using JSON data from [The Movie DB](https://www.themoviedb.org/documentation/api) API that helps users choose a  Show or Movie to watch quickly and efficiently based off answers provided in a fun little survey.
+Our solution takes the trouble out of finding something to watch when it's time to #netflixandchill.

 ## Technology and Concepts
 User Input Validation, The Movie DB API, Giphy API, AJAX, Bootstrap